On the nature of the QCD chiral phase transition with imaginary chemical potential: Simulation statistics

 We acknowledge the help of Alessandro Sciarra to adapt the BaHaMAS software~\cite{sciarra_bahamas_2021} to simulations with imaginary chemical potential, and moving to container-based simulation runs on the supercomputer.
 We also thank the staff of the VIRGO cluster at GSI Darmstadt, where all simulations have been performed.

-We acknowledge use of the unpublished analysis software packages \enquote{Monte Carlo Cpp analysis tools} by A. Sciarra, C. Pinke, D. Leemueller et al. and \enquote{PLASMA} by C. Pinke, F. Cuteri, A. Sciarra et al. as well as the bash utilities repository \enquote{Script} by A. Sciarra, C. Czaban, F. Cuteri et al.
+We acknowledge use of the analysis software package \enquote{Monte Carlo Cpp analysis tools} by A. Sciarra, C. Pinke, D. Leemueller et al.~\cite{sciarra_2021_17987022} and the unpublished analysis code \enquote{PLASMA} by C. Pinke, F. Cuteri, A. Sciarra et al., as well as the bash utilities repository \enquote{Script} by A. Sciarra, C. Czaban, F. Cuteri et al. We thank A. Sciarra for his leading role in maintaining these packages, and F. Cuteri and A. Sciarra for all contributions to the groundwork laid in previous projects.
 This work is supported by the Deutsche Forschungsgemeinschaft (DFG) through the grant CRC-TR 211 \enquote{Strong-interaction matter under extreme conditions} and by the State of Hesse within the Research Cluster ELEMENTS (Project ID 500/10.006).
 Alfredo D'Ambrosio and Reinhold Kaiser acknowledge support by the Helmholtz Graduate School for Hadron and Ion Research (HGS-HIRe).